horsefacts/stateful-counter-demo/README.md

 # stateful-counter-demo

-A Farcaster frames example app.
+A Farcaster frames example app, using the `fc:frame:state` tag.